-• The response copies the prompt, contains no English, does not relate to a personal experience, or includes only "I don't know."
+• The response copies the prompt, contains no English, does not relate to the prompt, or includes only "I don't know."

 "Blake and Cameron are both trying out for the track team, so they both want to cross the finish line."